awatchar/satfinder-beam-tracker-lab/README.md

 ---

-## Project footer (for reuse in materials)

-SatFinder: Satellite Beam Tracker Lab Telecommunications Learning Promotion Project for Schools Nationwide Faculty of Engineering, Thammasat University, and Thammasat University Research and Consultancy Institute Supported by the Broadcasting and Telecommunications Research and Development Fund for the Public Interest

----

 ## Useful links (copy/paste)

 To comply with some environments that restrict clickable links in documents, here are references in plain text: